google/rune/doc/rune4python.md

 instantiated.
 This is the heart of polymorphism.
 Simply calling a class constructor with different types of arguments does not create a new class.

-For classes only, you can specify the template parameters that will instatiate a new class when different datatypes are used by putting the parameter name in angle brackets:
+For classes only, you can specify the template parameters that will instantiate a new class when different datatypes are used by putting the parameter name in angle brackets: